miladrafiee/DiSiR/README.md

 This repository contains the codes used for the implementation and evaluation of our method and one case study in applying it.

 The primary implementation is in Python 3.
 To see usage example of DiSiR keep reading, and also look in the Python-module and Analysis directories.
 Also, the scripts to plot graph representation of resulting ligand-receptor interactions at cell type level are located in  plotting folder.
 In order to identify ligand-receptor interactions, 'DiSiR_main.py' script in the Python-module directory needs to be run.
-Below is an usage example for analyzing IL6 signaling pathway in rheumatoid arthritis (RA) Synovium scRNA-seq data.
+Below are usage examples for analyzing IL6 signaling pathway in rheumatoid arthritis (RA) Synovium scRNA-seq data and more complex IL1RAP signaling pathway in lung COVID-19 scRNA-seq data.

 ## DiSiR test example use

+### RA data

-As an example, we use [AMP consortium’s Phase 1 RA data from ](https://immunogenomics.io/ampra/) published in [Zhang, Wei et al. 2019](https://www.nature.com/articles/s41590-019-0378-1).
+As the first example, we use [AMP consortium’s Phase 1 RA data from ](https://immunogenomics.io/ampra/) published in [Zhang, Wei et al. 2019](https://www.nature.com/articles/s41590-019-0378-1).
 Please find the processed expression matrix, genes list, meta data and interactions list for this particular example (IL6 pathway)  [here](https://drive.google.com/drive/u/1/folders/18lTmrqHBRI6xYTDY-DPx3hz2FE3F9G5N).

 <img src="https://github.com/miladrafiee/DiSiR/blob/main/Data/ReadMe_data/Ease_of_use.png" width="1000">